vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 For a few years this project was on top of my automation wishlist.
 I tried different approaches to get this done, and now it works like a charm I want to share my solution and the knowledge I gathered over the years.

-I know there are much more people like me struggling to get this automated.
+I know there are many more people like me struggling to get this automated.

-On this page you can read all about how you can set it up yourself.
+On this page, you can read all about how you can set it up yourself.

 <details>
   <summary><b>> Click here to see all compatible Orcon systems >></b></summary>

-Because the Orcon remote 15RF is compatible with a lot of Orcon ventilation models this solution will work if you have one of these models:
+Because the Orcon remote 15RF is compatible with a lot of Orcon ventilation models, this solution will work if you have one of these models:
  Compact-10RHB, MPV-10WRB, MVS-15R, MVS-15RH, MVS-15RHB, MVS-5RHBP, MVS-15RH, HRC-300/400-15BRH, HRC-300/400BRPH-15, HRC-220/225-15BR, HRC-300/400/500, HRC-425/570, HRC-350/450.
 </details>

 ## My solution

-With my solution I use an extra original remote connected and controlled by an ESP8266.
+With my solution, I use an extra original remote connected and controlled by an ESP8266.

 ![Orcon MVS 15 controlled by ESP](orcon_images/orcon_compact_10rhb_esp_controlled.jpg "Orcon MVS 15 controlled by ESP")